Profile picture of Katelyn McDonough

 Books

 McDonough, K., R. Rosencrance, and J. Pratt (editors).
 Current Perspectives on Stemmed and Fluted Technologies in the American Far West.
-University of Utah Press, Salt Lake City.
-In production. https://uofupress.lib.utah.edu/current-perspectives-on-stemmed-and-fluted-technologies-in-the-american-far-west/
+University of Utah Press, Salt Lake City. https://uofupress.lib.utah.edu/current-perspectives-on-stemmed-and-fluted-technologies-in-the-american-far-west/

 Selected Publications